gabrielagarciam/soy-cuidador-front/README.md

 # 🧠 Personal Blog About Alzheimer’s

-This is a personal blog built with [Vue 3](https://vuejs.org/) and [Vite](https://vitejs.dev/), where I share my experience as a **caregiver for my mother with Alzheimer’s**.
+This is a personal blog built with [Vue 3](https://vuejs.org/) and [Vite](https://vitejs.dev/), created to share the story of a **caregiver for their mother with Alzheimer’s**.
 It’s a space for reflection, support, and giving voice to what many people live in silence.

 ## 🌐 Live Demo

 👉 [View the Blog on Vercel](https://www.yosoycuidador.com/)

-> Replace the link with your actual Vercel deployment URL.

 ## ✨ What You'll Find Here